India Summer Program

 This is a truly special part of the world.
 Stunning natural beauty and a remarkable cultural heritage more than justify a visit.
 But we also want to consider this place in the context of sustainability.
 We’ll study a cross-section of sustainable development initiatives in Ladakh, including appropriate technologies (people-centric, small-scale, and socially and ecological ‘appropriate’); food and agriculture; water resource management; and empowerment and income generation in marginalized communities.
 We’ll consider competing models for development by comparing, for instance, the deployment of small-scale, locally autonomous renewable energy solutions, such as micro-hydro and solar, as an alternative to capital-intensive technologies (think huge dams and massive public works projects).

 At a macro-level, we’ll also try to understand why millions in India still lack the basic human needs of clean water and and education, and what development pathways exist to address this problem based on lessons learned in Ladakh.
-We’ll spend much of our time living and learning with an organization that is addressing these challenges through education where our students will spend two hours of every day in a “conversation” class with Indian high school students helping them with English language acquisition.
+We’ll spend much of some of our time living and learning with an organization that is addressing these challenges through education.
+There our students will spend two hours daily in a “conversation” class with Ladakhi high school students, helping them with English language acquisition.
 We’ll also experience Ladakh’s rich culture, explore its bounty of natural wonders, and take part in all sorts of other unforgettable experiences on this Sustainable Summer program in India and the Himalaya.

-This is a challenging program.
+This is the most challenging program Sustainable Summer offers.
 High altitude, rustic living conditions, intense cultural experiences, hiking, and other physical and emotional demands will be placed on participants.

 Not sure if this is the right option for you?
 Use our Compare Programs page to help you assess which Sustainable Summer is the best fit for your interests and comfort zone.